lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/daytime-and-nighttime-communication.rst

   * :ref:`daytime-and-nighttime-communication-Reporting-Faults`

 Staff that work on the summit depart for La Serena at 16:30 summit time Monday-Friday.
-Mario Rivera and Patrick Ingraham currently coordinate much of the work done for AuxTel.
+Mario Rivera currently coordinates much of the work done for AuxTel.
 Ian Ordenes or Claudio Araya can also report if daytime work such as mirror cleaning, filter changes, structural work or janitorial work is scheduled in order to confirm telescope motion is safe during the daytime.

 .. _daytime-and-nighttime-communication-Night-Logs: